Josko/aura-bot/README.md

 Linux users will probably need some packages for it to build:

-* Debian/Ubuntu -- `apt-get install build-essential m4 libgmp3-dev zlib1g-dev`
+* Debian/Ubuntu -- `apt-get install build-essential m4 libgmp3-dev zlib1g-dev libbz2-dev`
 * Arch Linux -- `pacman -S base-devel`

-Also install `g++` if the command above doesn't.

 For building StormLib execute the following commands (line by line):